roman/cufp.org/src/site/2015/call-for-tutorials.md

     * Other minor information which will help us market your tutorial.

+As it is the norm at Scientific Conferences, usually it is expected for tutors to pay tuition fees.
+That being said, we value tutors time and effort and we want to reward you accordingly.

+For CUFP tutorials, we want speakers to have free access, after all, you already contribute by holding a tutorial.
+Therefore, we created the following rules:

+1) When 5 or more people register for your tutorial, you get admission to CUFP for free (2 days of tutorials, plus workshop day).
+If your tutorial is, against all odds, not attracting 5 participants, we reserve the right to cancel it.

+2) When 10 or more people register for your tutorial, you get a $250 voucher that you can use to register for any of the other ICFP events, including ICFP itself.

 Tutorials should be submitted using the following [talk submission form](https://easychair.org/conferences/?conf=cufp2015).